 Before you hire a solicitor to help you buy a house, it makes sense to learn the basics of conveyancing.
 If conveyancing seems like a scary world full of jargon, complex legislation, and procedure to you then we’re here to help.
 Gibson’s & Associates Solicitors have got you covered.
 We’ve put together a helpful A – Z guide that covers the basics.
 You’ll learn some of the conveyancing vocab, but we’ve also drawn your attention to some easily forgotten aspects of buying a new house.

 If an estate agent is helping to sell your home, the Advised Market Value (AMV) is the estimated valuation that they think you should sell your property for.

 A – Auction

 You can buy property at an auction in Ireland.
-This can be a good way to find cheaper, unusual property.
+This can be a good way to find a cheaper, unusual property.
 We’ve written a complete guide about how you can buy property at auction in Ireland, so check that out for more information.

 B – BER Certificate

 The BER Certificate stands for “Building Energy Rating”, and rates the overall energy efficiency of a building (residential or commercial).
-The rating is similar to the energy label on your fridge and is denoted on a scale of A to G. A1 is the most energy efficient and G being the least energy efficient.
+The rating is similar to the energy label on your fridge and is denoted on a scale of A to G. A1 is the most energy efficient and G is the least energy efficient.
 The certificate contains the following information:

 - The building name and address,